-Associate Professor and Director, Molecular Biology, Microbiology and Biochemistry Graduate Program
+Associate Professor, Chair, and Director of the Molecular Biology, Microbiology and Biochemistry Graduate Program

 Life Science II 106